David F. “Coach DJ” Johnston is beginning his fourth season as Assistant Men’s and Women’s Track and Field Coach at Lees-McRae College.

 Christian Lloyd, pole vaulter from Irmo, South Carolina, and Kendall Isler, high jumper from Winder, Georgia were both All-Conference and All-Region.

 Erin Bingham, a senior from Ashe County High School in Jefferson, North Carolina, won both the indoor 60-meter and outdoor 100-meter hurdles, earned a place on the All-Region Team twice and set the indoor 60-meter hurdle school record.
 Erin finished her career with six Conference Carolinas gold medals, two silver and still holds the Conference Carolinas outdoor 100m Hurdles record.
 Makayla Boswell from Davie County High school in Mocksville, North Carolina was Indoor and Outdoor Conference Carolinas High Jump Champion and named to the All-Region team both indoors and outdoors.
 Makayla won the conference championship high jump four times.
 Freshman Jennifer Johnson broke three school records in her first season, 60-meters (Indoor), the 100-meters and triple-jump (Outdoor).

-Prior to Lees-McRae College Coach Dj spent four successful years at East Tennessee State University in Johnson City, TN.
+Prior to Lees-McRae College Coach DJ spent four successful years at East Tennessee State University in Johnson City, Tennessee.

 Highlights - ETSU